 Bitcoin and cryptocurrencies get their appeal not just because they are very secure.
 But because unlike fiat money, they are not heavily regulated and can be mathematically restricted.

-The 21 million limit/cap of Bitcoin by default places it closer to the status of gold) which is not infinite).
-But what will happen when all are mined?
+The 21 million unit limit on Bitcoin by default places it closer to the status of gold (which is also not infinite).
+But what happens when all are mined in 2041?

-The current ‘value’, which is now over $9000 could move up again according to the traditional laws of supply and demand as it becomes rare.
+Bitcoin’s current ‘value’ of over $30 000 (adjusted), could move up again, according to the traditional laws of supply and demand as it becomes rare.

 How banks operate

-Now back to the banks – they make money from deposits placed by the public that is matched up by their local reserve banks.
+Now back to the banks – they make money from our deposits and these deposits are backed up by our reserve banks.

-The reserve banks borrow them money which they essentially just print and the banks must ‘turn it’ and pay it back.
+Reserve banks lend retail banks money which they essentially just print.
+The banks must ‘turn it’ and pay it back with interest (repo rate).

-So, technically we ‘empower’ them by depositing our money so they can invest the funds in all sorts of mechanisms.
-Such mechanisms include credit and loans to you or businesses, equities, property.
+So, technically we ‘empower’ banks by depositing our money so they can invest the funds in all sorts of mechanisms.
+Such mechanisms include the credit and loans to you, your businesses, equities, and property.

 A quick example

-This is what the cryptocurrencies can potentially wipe away from them if it is heavily adopted.
-Granted, the means to acquire and use Cryptocurrencies is not easy nor as straightforward as receiving paper money.
+This is what cryptocurrencies can potentially wipe away from banks we all go the digital currencies route.
+Granted, how you acquire and transfer Cryptocurrencies are not as straightforward as receiving paper money – yet.

-That, coupled with the stigma around ‘Cryptos’, means there is still a barrier to entry for that ‘open-source’ monetary system – for now.
+That, coupled with the stigma around ‘Cryptos’, means there is still a barrier to entry for the ‘open-source’ monetary system.

 Banks will try and bring about their own blockchains to address security concerns around making transactions.
 For them, however, it would still be business as usual when it comes to the charges.